Names of Angels in the Bible

 The belief that people possess a guardian angel stems loosely from ancient Jewish tradition and two New Testament passages.

-In Matthew 18:10 Jesus calls a child to himself and tells the people not to look down on small children because their angels in heaven always see the face of the Father.
-Yet, Jesus does not specifically say it is one angel guarding a specific child.
+In Matthew 18:10, Jesus calls a child to himself and tells the people not to look down on small children because their angels in heaven always see the face of the Father.
+Yet, Jesus does not explicitly say it is one angel guarding a specific child.

-In Acts 12:15 when angels release Peter from prison, he goes to the home where the disciples regularly gathered and knocked on the door.
-The servant Rhoda answered the door and shocked to see Peter went and told the disciples he was there.
+In Acts 12:15, when angels release Peter from prison, he goes to the home where the disciples would regularly gather and knock on the door.
+The servant Rhoda answered the door, shocked to see Peter, and told the disciples he was there.
 They responded that it must be his angel.

 Names of Male Angels in the Bible

 The only two angels named in the Bible, Gabriel, and Michael, are said to be men.
 Gabriel is called a “him” in Luke 1:12 and Michael in Jude 9.

 While angels have often been illustrated as beautiful, graceful females, no biblical passages support the belief in female angels.

 - Encyclopedia of the Bible.
 Seraphim.
 Retrieved from: https://www.biblegateway.com/resources/encyclopedia-of-the-bible/Seraphim.
 Accessed on June 14, 2021.

 - D.B.
 Wallace.
 Is “Lucifer” the Devil in Isaiah 14:12?
 The KJV argument against Modern Translations.
 Retrieved from: https://bible.org/article/lucifer-devil-isaiah-1412-kjv-argument-against-modern-translations.
 Accessed on June 14, 2021.

 - Wikipedia.org (n.d.)
 Watcher (angel).
 Retrieved from: https://en.wikipedia.org/wiki/Watcher_(angel).
 Accessed on June 14, 2021